Pain and Occupational Therapy: 4 Ways to Help Avoid Catastrophization

 Stop talking about it.

-When you discuss the human body reference its amazing capability to adapt, to heal, to adjust, to learn… Don’t be patronizing, but take every opportunity to reword the pain.
-“Yes this is hard, but healing is happening!”
-Or, “We are finding a new way to do things that work for your body!
-Isn’t that exciting?”
+When you discuss the human body reference its amazing capability to adapt, to heal, to adjust, to learn… Don’t be patronizing, but take every opportunity to reword what they are experiencing like:

-Just by asking you are potentially intensifying the pain.
+Just by asking, you are potentially intensifying the pain!

-4 ways OTs can help patients with pain focus on what's important and avoid catastrophizing | Seniorsflourish.com #OT #occupationaltherapy #OTtreatmentideas #SNFOT
+Pain and occupational therapy interventions that can help patients ocus on what's important and avoid catastrophizing | OTflourish.com #OT #occupationaltherapy #OTtreatmentideas #SNFOT

 3. Suggest new rumination